 Where can I find more information about diversity at Iowa?

-The Office of Graduate Inclusion serves graduate students from under-represented populations.
+The Office of Diversity, Equity, and Inclusion serves graduate students from under-represented populations.
 Check out their website for more information about their services and opportunities for involvement.

 The Carver College of Medicine (CCOM) also has an Office of Cultural Affairs and Diversity Initiatives that is committed to fostering an environment where all members of the UI Health Care Community feel welcome.